 Then, once all was said and done, a brand new mode became available!
 So on top of the sizeable (for a beat ’em up) campaign, there’s the incredibly challenging arcade mode, a handful of arenas featuring a never-ending onslaught, and that one unlockable mode.
 Again, can’t say what it is because it would spoil the story, believe it or not.
 And even if some are going to be playing through this one for the gameplay more so than the plot, spoilers are still bad, far as I’m concerned.

 As for the two other playable characters, Brennus and Guinevere, I did take both for a spin, but Caradoc provided a style more fitting for my tastes.
 Some might like how they, unlike Caradoc, are balanced more towards agility and power than defense, respectively, while he is… evenly distributed, I suppose.
 Oh, and I couldn’t help but feel like his weapon of choice had noticeable more reach than the other two?
 Peculiar.
 Another nod to Golden Axe, I’d wager.

-So… all in all, Wulverblade was quite the pleasant surprise.
-Meaty combat, interesting story, likeable characters and historical attachments – good stuff, ya know?
+So… all in all, Wulverblade was quite a pleasant surprise.
+Meaty combat, interesting story, likable characters, and historical attachments – good stuff, ya know?
 And I’m not even a huge fan of the genre, making my generally positive impression a tad surprising.
 Although I guess that simply means Fully Illustrated knew what they were doing when they put this one together, Roman armies and all.
 For the glory of Britannia!
 (As it were…)